-The ammonite’s shell was divided into chambers separated by walls known as septa (singular septum).
+The ammonite’s shell was divided into chambers separated by walls known as septa (singular: septum).
 These strengthened the shell and stopped it from being crushed by the external water pressure.
-Ammonites could probably not withstand depths of more than 100 metres.
+Ammonites could probably not withstand depths of more than 100 m.

-The septa had frilled edges: intricate lines, of varying complexity and known as sutures, mark where the septa joined the shell wall.
+The septa had frilled edges.
+Intricate lines of varying complexity known as sutures mark where the septa joined the shell wall.

-The ammonite lived in only the last chamber, the body-chamber; earlier ones were filled with gas or fluid which the ammonite was able to regulate in order to control its buoyancy and movement, much like a submarine.
+The ammonite itself lived in only the last chamber, the body-chamber; earlier chambers were filled with gas or fluid, which the ammonite was able to regulate in order to control its buoyancy and movement, much like a submarine.